top of page

 The History of Yule

-Yule is traditionally celebrated between 21st of December and the 6th of January.
+Yule is traditionally celebrated between the 21st of December and the 6th of January.
 Yule is the celebration of fertility but also remembering the death.
-It is also the season to the hunt that came after the harvest was done.
-It was also a time where the veil between the worlds of the living and the dead is thin.
-The dead will rise in only one form this time a year, as part of the Wild hunt which is let by the German god Wodan aka Odin.
+It is also the season of the hunt that comes after the harvest is done.
+It was also a time when the veil between the worlds of the living and the dead was thin.
+The dead will rise in only one form this time of year, as part of the Wild hunt which is led by the German god Wodan aka Odin.

 Rituals during this time consisted of animal sacrifices to the gods to ensure fertility and good crops.
-The animals where prepared after the sacrifice into a Yule fest.
-A celebration in which gift giving was also not uncommon.
-Except for the sacrificing part, it sounds a lot like the christmas we celebrate today.
+The animals were prepared after the sacrifice into a Yule fest.
+A celebration in which gift-giving was also not uncommon.
+Except for the sacrificing part, it sounds a lot like the Christmas we celebrate today.

 As Yule starts on the shortest day of the year, it was also celebrated as the rebirth of the sun.
 There are many rituals, tales associated with Yule, and the Wild Hunt might be the most interesting of them all.